1 British fishing vessel mistakenly captured by French authorities

 Although Spain was getting political support from the EU, including naval support from Germany among others, the United Kingdom and Ireland supported Canada.[15]
 British Prime Minister John Major risked his status within the EU community by speaking out against Spain.

-That made some British fishing boats start flying Canadian flags to show their support.
-That brought the conflict to European waters when a Cornish fishing boat, Newlyn, flew the Canadian flag and was arrested by a French ship, which believed it to be Canadian.
+Some British fishing boats started flying Canadian flags to show their support.
+That brought the conflict to European waters when a Cornish fishing boat from Newlyn flew the Canadian flag and was arrested by French authorities, which believed it to be a Canadian trawler ilegally landing fish in France.[16]

 That dragged the British and the Irish from their position of passive backing into full support of the Canadians.
 Overnight, Canadian flags began to fly from all manner of British and Irish vessels.[16]